Hellmann's and Best Foods

-Hellmann's and Best Foods are American brand names that are used for the same line of mayonnaise, ketchup, mustard, sauce, salad dressing, condiments and other food products.
-They have been owned by the British multinational company Unilever since 2000.
-The Hellmann's brand is sold in the Middle East, the United States east of the Rocky Mountains, in Latin America, Europe, Australia, Canada, India, and Pakistan.
+Hellmann's and Best Foods are brand names that are used for the same line of mayonnaise, ketchup, mustard, sauces, salad dressings, condiments and other food products.
+They have been owned by the American multinational company McCormick & Company since 2026 The Hellmann's brand is sold in the Middle East, the United States east of the Rocky Mountains, in Latin America, Europe, Australia, Canada, India, and Pakistan.
 The Best Foods brand is sold in the United States west of the Rocky Mountains, in East Asia, Southeast Asia, Australia, and New Zealand.

-Hellmann's and Best Foods are marketed in a similar way.
-Their logos and websites resemble one another, and they have the same slogan: "Bring out the best".
+Hellmann's and Best Foods are marketed similarly.
+Their logos and websites resemble each other, and they share the same slogan: "Bring out the best".

 Both brands were previously sold by the U.S.-based Bestfoods Corporation, which also sold several other food products in addition to Hellmann's and Best Foods mayonnaise.
 Bestfoods, known as CPC international before 1997, was acquired by Unilever in 2000.